stardazed/sd-streams/README.md

 [Web Streams Standard Specification](https://streams.spec.whatwg.org) plus related types from the [Encoding Standard](https://encoding.spec.whatwg.org).

+The implementation is currently fully compliant with all standard updates up to January 2019.

 This repository is a so-called monorepo, it contains several packages that together make up a group of related functionality.
 Currently included are: